hapax/hapax.github.io/assets/visual-qft.md

 In quantum mechanics, the state of a physical system is a vector
 $|\psi\rangle$ living in a Hilbert space $\mathcal{H}$.
-The computational magic of the quantum arises from multiple sources, but chief among these is the fact that *Hilbert space is huge*.
+There are many sources of quantum computational magic, but chief among these is the fact that *Hilbert space is huge*.
 A set of $n$ classical bits can be viewed as an $n$-dimensional vectors space (over a finite field $\mathbb{F}_2$), with $n$ basis vectors.
 A set of $n$ *quantum* bits also gives rise to vector space, but every